aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

   - it's impossible to make changes when the requirements change;
   - therefore the program will become useless.
 - Extreme 2:
-  - a program doesn't work;
+  - a program does not work;
   - it is easy to make it work;
   - it is easy to keep it working as requirements change;
   - therefore the program will remain continually useful.